The DNA of New Digital Craft is best described with the following quote:

 A New Digital Craft

 Digital tools of the 21st century enable unlimited possibilities, but only when we fully understand how to use them.
 Mankind was always faced with this condition from the dawn of toolmaking to the most cutting-edge technology.
-Without the intricate knowledge and expertise of the right craftsman any tool is only partially effective.
+Without the intricate knowledge and expertise of the right craftsman any tool is only partially effective.Today we see these skills shifting into a different realm which we termed a ‘new digital craft’ where the head-to-hand relationship that is key to highly developed craftsmanship is mediated by algorithms and the tools of digital fabrication.
+Instead of using a chisel to manipulate material by hand, one enables parametric modelling software to control a 6-axis kinematic arm operating a drilling machine.
+This mediated process expands the scope of master craftmanship to achieve what was previously impossible.

 Mid-century modern innovations of highly advanced and unique concrete structures by visionaries such as Erwin Hauer, Heinz Isler, and Pier Luigi Nervi for exaple were only feasible using the knowledge and techniques of skilled hand craftsmen in close collaboration with architects and engineers.
-The “Smart Concrete Wall by NOWlab, shows how additive manufacturing supports the return of concrete casting techniques that have vanished from current building sites by collapsing the gap between expert handcraft and automated construction.
-The “Smart Concrete Wall was first parametrically modelled, then redesigned as an optimized 3D printed mold, and finally cast in concrete with embedded electronics for proximity sensors that control removeable LED lights.
+The “Smart Concrete Wall” by NOWlab, shows how additive manufacturing supports the return of concrete casting techniques that have vanished from current building sites by collapsing the gap between expert handcraft and automated construction.
+The “Smart Concrete Wall” was first parametrically modelled, then redesigned as an optimized 3D printed mold, and finally cast in concrete with embedded electronics for proximity sensors that control removeable LED lights.
 It is a perfect example of how digital design combined with the skilful use of digital fabrication – in this instance additive manufacturing – can reinforce the concept of ‘materiality’ in architectural design thinking.

 Snøhetta demonstrated how artificial intelligence enables machines to intelligently adapt their production process in the creation of the King Abdulaziz Centre for Knowledge and Culture.
 The building’s unique facade elements were created using 360 km of stainless-steel pipes that were measured and bent according to special programming controlling free-form bending machines.
 We must embrace these new tools and understand our current development as a synergy between man and machine rather than a simple replacement of human manpower.
 In a time when we must be aware of the dire consequences of our environmental impact, it is imperative that we insist on building intelligently and responsibly.